-What is “meaningful” travel?
+What is Meaningful Travel?

-It can also be making the lives richer for the people you meet, the communities you visit and the environments you explore.
-Meaningful travel is about being aware of your footprint, and doing what you can to help the places that you visit.
+It can also be making the lives richer for the people you meet, the communities you visit, and the environments you explore.
+Meaningful travel is about being aware of your footprint and doing what you can to help the places that you visit.

-When we started ThePlanetD.com we originally focused on changing our lives by cycling through Africa, but it evolved to helping others.
+When we started ThePlanetD.com we originally focused on changing our own lives by cycling through Africa, but it evolved to helping others.
 We decided to ride for Plan Canada and raise funds and awareness for the “Because I am a girl campaign.”
 We stopped at projects along the way to see the work they did and share it with our readers.
 Read more: Best Travel Charities

 We’ve found that the more we learn about the world and the cultures we visit the more it enriches our lives.
 The more you give back, the more you feel fulfilled.
 When volunteering or helping others you expect nothing in return, but it ends up giving you so much.
 It is the greatest feeling to know that you are making the world a better place in your own little way.